-So, $t^{}$ , by design, mimics the first-best (or efficient) subsidies and transfers to deliver the secondbest.
-In other words, cooperative seek to improve allocative efficiency by restricting trade (and thus global output) in low- $\mu$ industries.
-They also seek to redistribute inter-nationally, taking into account the Pareto weights in the planner's objective function or the bargaining weights in the Nash bargaining formulation of the same problem.
+So, $t^{\star\star}$, by design, mimics the first-best (or efficient) subsidies and transfers to deliver the secondbest.22 In other words, cooperative tariffs seek to improve allocative efficiency by restricting trade (and thus global output) in low- μ industries.
+They also seek to redistribute inter-nationally, taking

+22As we argue shortly, cooperative tariffs also internalize political economy pressures if any.
+Put together, these points into account the Pareto weights in the planner's objective function or the bargaining weights in the Nash bargaining formulation of the same problem.23

 Efficient Policy Under Political Economy Considerations-Our baseline model and the efficient policies implied by it abstract from political economy considerations.
 What if governments assign different political weights to say profits collected from different industries?
 In that case, efficient production subsidies should take into account not only the industry-level scale elasticity (or markup) but also its political weight.
-We can, moreover, refer to the discussion in Section 5 to specify the politically-adjusted efficient policy.
-Recall, in particular, that the political economy model is isomorphic to an augmented version of our baseline model wherein markups are politically-adjusted and given by $\mu{i,k}^{\mathscr{P}} = \frac{\mu_k}{\pi{i,k}-(1-\pi{i,k})\mu_k}$ , where $\pi{i,k}$ is the political economy weight assigned by the planner to profits collected from industry k in origin i.
-The efficient production subsidy, accordingly, becomes $s{i,k}^ = \mu{i,k}^{\mathscr{P}}$ .
+We can, moreover, refer to the discussion in Section IV to specify the politicallyadjusted efficient policy.
+Recall, in particular, that the political economy model is isomorphic to an augmented version of our baseline model wherein markups are politically-adjusted and given by $\mu{i,k}^{\mathscr{P}} = \frac{\mu_k}{\pi{i,k} - (1 - \pi{i,k})\mu_k}$, where $\pi{i,k}$ is the political economy weight assigned by the planner to profits collected from industry k in origin i.
+The efficient production subsidy, accordingly, becomes $s{i,k}^{\star} = \mu{i,k}^{\mathscr{P}}$.

-G Internal Cooperation within the Rest of the World
+Internal Cooperation in the Rest of the World G

 When characterizing country i's unilaterally optimal policy, we treat the rest of the world as internally cooperative.
 Our notion of cooperation is based on the WTO's core principles: reciprocity and non-discrimination (see Bagwell and Staiger (2004)).
 The principle of reciprocity entails that cooperative countries maintain the balance of market access concessions internally.
-In our model, where labor is the sole factor of production, any change in relative market access is equivalent to a change in relative wages (see Footnote 84).
+In our model, where labor is the sole factor of production, any change in relative market access is equivalent to a change in relative wages (see Footnote 25).
 Hence, to maintain the balance of concessions, cooperative countries must adopt policy buffers that neutralize relative wage disruptions among each other.
 Otherwise, the subset of countries whose relative wage improves in response to country i's policy reap terms-of-trade (or market access) gains at the expense of others whose relative wage deteriorates.